This article documents how to manually backup a Microsoft SQL Database.

 - Go through the rest of the General and Options tab information to set the options to what you want.

 - Click OK to start the Backup process.

-In case you do not have management studio installed, Veeam database can be collected using SQLCMD utility:
+If SQL Management Studio is not installed, the Veeam database can be collected using SQLCMD:

-2. Open Windows Command prompt and connect to SQL instance:
+- Open an Administrative Command Prompt and connect to SQL instance: